UplandsDynamic/freebsdashboard/README.md

 first Beta release.

-To update whilst this is an Alpha release (which is intended as a prototype, for demo purposes only), simply pull the latest updates from the github repo at:
+To update whilst this is an Alpha release (which is intended as a prototype, for demo purposes only), fetch the updates from master branch of the github repo at:

 https://github.com/ZWS2014/freebsdashboard.git

+To fetch the latest commits from master branch and overwrite the installed version *without retaining any local changes*, use the following git commands:

+    git fetch --all
+	git reset --hard origin/master

+After doing this, you may need to run the following script to reset permissions:

+    /usr/local/freebsdashboard/static/DefaultConfigFiles/set_permissions.sh

 USEFUL COMMANDS
 -------------------